Geospatial Data Integration

 Now, let’s use EPATADA functions to review, visualize, and whittle the returned WQP data down to include only results that are applicable to our water quality analysis and area of interest.

-Flag and remove duplicate results from a single organization
+Duplicates from a single organization

 We can identify data records uploaded by the same organization with the same date, time, monitoring location, activity type, characteristic name, fraction, taxonomic name, depth columns, and result value and flags them as potential duplicates.
 The data user must determine if the data records are unique or represent overlap that could cause issues in analysis.
 For this example, we will retain only results flagged as “Unique”.